Canon 1D vs Panasonic GX80

 Review summary: Canon 1D vs Panasonic GX80

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 1D better than the Panasonic GX80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D: